San Diego Zoo

 If you haven't eaten yet, grab a bite to eat in the Gaslamp Quarter, a lively historic downtown area.
 Downtown San Diego is bustling with amazing independent restaurants that offer a variety of global options.

-Consider that if you get a Go San Diego All-Inclusive Pass, you could visit the Zoo in the morning, and visit other San Diego attractions in the evening!
+Consider that if you get a Go City San Diego All-Inclusive pass, you could visit the Zoo in the morning, and visit other San Diego attractions in the evening!

 Easy Access to the Zoo & Parking